atulbhingarde/HW06-Networks101/README.md

 3. Inside your **05-Wireshark-Analysis** folder, include three subfolders (Challenge-1, Challenge-2, Challenge-3), one for each of the assignments.

-## Challenge 1: Dissecting Mystery PCAPs
+## Challenge 1: Dissecting Mystery  test

 You as a network admin have just been told that 3 different protocols are being used on your network, and have been asked to investigate.